tgraupmann/TAGENIGMA-Docs/Word-Detection.md

 ![image-2](Word-Detection/image_2.png)

 4) At a minimum you'll need a script that has a word detection callback.
+Create an `Example` GameObject in the scene and attach the `Example` script.
+You can replace the word `Example` with your own script and GameObject names.
 Be sure to set the `_mWordDetection` field with a reference to the `WordDetection` object in the scene.

 ```
 using UnityEngine;